marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 DB: That's awesome that you're giving opportunities to people like that, who maybe were labelled as smart.
 Labelled as people who received the information out of a book well and they can spit it out, they can regurgitate information, but that had nothing to do with thinking.
 It's cool that even the individual recognized the importance of that.

-[20:11] One of the things you said reminded me of [[Alexander Sutherland Neill|A.S.
+[20:11] One of the things you said reminded me of [[Neill, Alexander Sutherland|A.S.
 Neill]].
 He said once that a good teacher does not "draw out" he "gives out" and what he gives out is _love_.
 And by love I mean approval or, if you like, friendliness, good nature.
 The good teacher not only understands the child he approves of the child.
 Did you care to add anything to that?

-RP: Yeah, do you know [[Carl Rogers]] and his client-centered therapy?
+RP: Yeah, do you know [[Rogers, Carl]] and his client-centered therapy?

 DB: I've read a little bit of his stuff now, yeah.

 RP: Yeah.
-While I was a Psychology major in graduate school for a while, I had a professor that introduced me to people like [[Carl Rogers]].
+While I was a Psychology major in graduate school for a while, I had a professor that introduced me to people like [[Rogers, Carl]].
 And his thing was unconditional positive regard was therapeutic in the treatment situation, but it's also educational.
 It's essential for learning and teaching just as much as for Psychotherapy.

 DB: [22:21] I love that.
-It reminded me of, and I don't know how familiar you are with [[Friedrich Nietzsche|Nietzsche]] or what you think of [[Friedrich Nietzsche|Nietzsche]], but he, apparently, from my understanding there's this thing called "Amor Fati" and in one of his translations I thought that he said "my formula for greatness in a human being is Amor Fati, that one wants nothing to be different, not forward, not backward, not in all eternity, not merely bearing what is necessary, and still less concealing it, but rather loving it."
+It reminded me of, and I don't know how familiar you are with [[Nietzsche, Friedrich|Nietzsche]] or what you think of [[Nietzsche, Friedrich|Nietzsche]], but he, apparently, from my understanding there's this thing called "Amor Fati" and in one of his translations I thought that he said "my formula for greatness in a human being is Amor Fati, that one wants nothing to be different, not forward, not backward, not in all eternity, not merely bearing what is necessary, and still less concealing it, but rather loving it."
 And, I don't know, to me that speaks a little bit to that in order to change something, or to see challenges and come up with new solutions, you kinda got to start where you areDB: Do you have anything to add to that?

-RP: Yeah, you know [[John Dewey]]'s famous phrase that "education isn't preparation for life, it is life itself."
+RP: Yeah, you know [[Dewey, John|John Dewey's]] famous phrase that "education isn't preparation for life, it is life itself."

 DB: [23:23] Oh I like that, I like that.

-RP: Another philosopher-psychologist that I think was very insightful and useful was [[Ernest George Schachtel|Eric Schachtel]] who wrote the book [[Metamorphosis -by- Ernest George Schachtel]] and in that he has the ideas of "Allocentric Perception" starting in infancy in which you learn to see—empathy basically—to see that there are other beings and to learn to let your involvement go out, and have them participate in a personal way.
+RP: Another philosopher-psychologist that I think was very insightful and useful was [[Schachtel, Ernest George|Eric Schachtel]] who wrote the book [[Schachtel, Eric Ernest George [book] Metamorphosis]] and in that he has the ideas of "Allocentric Perception" starting in infancy in which you learn to see—empathy basically—to see that there are other beings and to learn to let your involvement go out, and have them participate in a personal way.
 But the way things are set up people start, what he called, "Secondary Autocentric Perception" in which things are understood and valued only as they are useful in your little, self-contained world: you don't go out of yourself, you bring everything useful in to your control.

 DB: [24:52] Why do you think it is that we learn to do that?

 RP: The attitude towards language of the parents and the schools.
 It usually gets built in by the time a kid starts school with the parents telling them what to believe, basically.
 Not introducing them to the richness and possibilities of each thing as a complexity that remains to be understood, but giving finished answers.
 Giving them a world ready to use but not to get too involved in personally.

-DB: [25:51] Oh I like that. [[Alexander Sutherland Neill|A.S.
+DB: [25:51] Oh I like that. [[Neill, Alexander Sutherland|A.S.
 Neill]] in his writing on Summerhill talked about how he didn't even know if his own children were able to be self regulated and develop their own way of looking at things, it just was such a challenge for him.

 RP: Yeah, the teacher really can't do anything more than be enthusiastic about living and discovering.
 And that can't avoid being communicated if the teacher is really living his life that way.